xeust/svelte-fastapi-starter/README.md

 ## Publishing to Space

 1. When you are ready to deploy, navigate into the `svelte` directory and run `npm run build`.
-2. From the top level directory, run `space push`
+2. From the top level directory, run `space push` (first run `space new` if you have no Space project)